 However, much like childbirth, if you progress, or if you have a large stone the pain can be one of the most painful things you will experience.

 The good news for both types of pain is that once the stone or the baby/placenta is out, the pain relief is almost immediate.
 If you’re in good overall health you can resume regular activities immediately with stones.
+However, your body needs a longer healing time with a baby (but the pains will mostly be gone).

 In a somewhat similar situation, if a patient has larger stones they will likely not pass on their own.
 First, they will try Lithotripsy where they send shock waves into your body to try to break up the stone.
-If that doesn’t work they may try a surgical intervention, often percutaneous nephrolithotomy (where they cut the stone out)
+If that doesn’t work they may try a surgical intervention, often percutaneous nephrolithotomy (where they cut the stone out).

 And, in pregnancy, that would be similar to a cesarean section of a baby that can’t pass on it’s own.